geozeke/glinkfix/README.md

 If you're a developer looking to fork this repository and modify glinkfix, there are two important considerations:

-1. glinkfix requires [poetry][def] for dependency management.
-Poetry is well behaved and if you're a Python developer you should check it out.
-It installs itself in a virtual environment, uninstalls cleanly and easily, and doesn't require `sudo` for installation.
-Visit the [poetry site][def] and install it using the instructions for your operating system.
+1. glinkfix requires [uv][def11] for dependency management. uv is well behaved and extremely fast.
+If you're a Python developer you should check it out.
+Visit the [uv site][def11] and install it using your preferred method, with the instructions for your operating system.

-   *Note: When you install poetry, pay careful attention to the message printed by the poetry installer.
-It provides details on how to modify `$PATH` to access the poetry runtime.*

 2. I've included a file called `global-gitignore.txt` which is a copy of the `.gitignore` I placed in my home directory and configured